reujab/linksys/readme.md

 	* `value` the value to set the property
 		* QoS
 			* `userPrioritized` prioritizes the device over other devices

+#### `firmwareupdate/SetFirmwareUpdateSettings`
+This action sets the interval at which to check for updates and whether to automatically check for updates.
+* `autoUpdateWindow` an object containing information on when to check for updates
+	* `durationMinutes` interval at which to check for updates in minutes
+	* `startMinute`
+* `updatePolicy` a string set to `Manual` or `AutomaticallyCheckAndInstall`

 #### `firmwareupdate/UpdateFirmwareNow`
 This action instructs the router to perform a firmware upgrade.